The Village by the Sea: Plot

+Synopsis

-Anita Desai has explicitly described in her very own style of writing, and she shows how Hari in the dilapidated conditions of the Sri Krishna Eating House finds warmth and affection through Mr Andal Panwallah – owner and watch mender of the Ding-Dong watch shop.
-Mr Panwallah instills confidence in Hari and comforts him when he is terribly home sick.
-He even gives Hari a vivid and inspiring future and teaches him watch mending.
+The book describes how Hari, in the dilapidated conditions of the Sri Krishna Eating House, finds warmth and affection through Mr. Andal Panwallah – owner and watch mender of the Ding-Dong watch shop.
+Mr. Panwallah instills confidence in Hari and comforts him when he is terribly home sick.
+He even gives Hari a vivid and inspiring future and teaches him watch-mending.
 This shows that even in one of the busiest, rickety and ramshackle cities such as Bombay there is still hope, love and affection.

-He also goes back to Thul with the help of Mr Panwallah and Jagu insisting to buy the bus ticket.
-Jagu's generosity by giving him some extra money to be brought back to his family.
+He also goes back to Thul with the help of Mr. Panwallah and Jagu insisting to buy the bus ticket.
+Jagu displays his generosity by giving him some extra money to take and share with his family.

 Reception

 "Desai's subject matter may be stereotypical, but her treatment and sensitive prose give depth to the story, Every minute detail and image ... assumes meaning and fits into the intricate, multi-layered pattern of the novel."

+"The theme of survival and adaptation is the paramount aspect of the thematic concerns in the novel.
+Also, Desai focuses on several other debatable issues pertaining to the contemporary Indian society through her novel, The Village by the Sea.
+It is apparent that Desai’s vital thematic appeal, her strong emphasis on the complexities of the human existence and her incredible narrative style seem to have added immensely to the success of the particular novel thus signifying her excellence as one of the best writers of the twentieth century India."